 12 Tibetan Deities

 Tibetan Buddhism began in the Songtsen Gampo era in the 7th century.
 With the arrival of Princess Bhrikuti of Nepal and Princess Wencheng of the Tang Dynasty, Buddhist gods, an important symbol of Buddhism, were introduced to Tibet.
 From a certain perspective, the 8-year-old Shakyamuni Buddha statue brought by Princess Bhrikuti and the 12-year-old Shakyamuni statue brought by Princess Wencheng almost became the beginning of the history of Tibetan Buddhism.
-After more than 1,300 years of historical evolution and development, an intense ethnic style and local characteristic have been formed.
+After more than 1,300 years of historical evolution and development, an intense ethnic style and local characteristics have been formed.

 To this day, Buddhist deities still provide an important method and content for Buddhist monks' studying and practicing in Tibetan monasteries.
 The Tibetan deities in the list can be found in almost all Tibetan monasteries and temples, as well as their significance, identifications, and images.